IBM-EPBL/IBM-Project-51756-1660983069/README.md

   </div>
 <h2 align="center">IBM-Project-51756-1660983069</h2>
 <h2> Project Description:</h2>
-<p><li>Students are often worried about their chances of admission to University.</li>
-<li>The aim of this project is to help students in shortlisting universities with their profiles.</li>
-<li>The predicted output gives them a fair idea about their admission chances in a particular university.</li>
-<li>This analysis should also help students who are currently preparing or will be preparing to get a better idea.</li> </p>
+<p>Students are often worried about their chances of admission to University.
+The aim of this project is to help students in shortlisting universities with their profiles.
+The predicted output gives them a fair idea about their admission chances in a particular university.
+This analysis should also help students who are currently preparing or will be preparing to get a better idea.</p>
 <h2> Team ID:</h2><p>PNT2022TMID35181</p>
 <h2> Team Members:</h2>
 <li>Bhagavathi Ravikrishnan</li>